russellmcc/node-osc-min/readme.md

 ------
 ### .fromBuffer(buffer, [strict])
-takes a node.js Buffer of a complete _OSC Packet_ and outputs the corresponding javascript object, or throws if the buffer is ill-formed.
+takes a node.js Buffer of a complete _OSC Packet_ and outputs the javascript representation, or throws if the buffer is ill-formed.

 `strict` is an optional parameter that makes the function fail more often.

 ----
 ### .toBuffer(object, [strict])
-takes a _OSC packet_ encoded in javascript as defined above and returns a node.js Buffer, or throws if the object is ill-formed.
+takes a _OSC packet_ javascript representation as defined below and returns a node.js Buffer, or throws if the representation is ill-formed.

 ----
 ### .toBuffer(address, arguments[], [strict])
 alternative syntax for above.
-Assumes this is an _OSC Message_ as defined above, and `arguments` is an array of _OSC Arguments_ or single _OSC Argument_
+Assumes this is an _OSC Message_ as defined below, and `arguments` is an array of _OSC Arguments_ or single _OSC Argument_

 ----